-A situation involving arson in Los Angeles was the headline of many national newspapers in January 2012.
-News broke, as it appeared someone was setting fires to automobiles, homes, and even apartments.
+A situation involving arson in Los Angeles was the headline in many national newspapers in January 2012, as it appeared someone was setting fire to automobiles, homes and apartments.
 The fires occurred from Westside to Hollywood.
 Even the San Fernando Valley was hit.
-Detectives from the Major Crimes Division and Robbery-Homicide were brought in to help identify who was involved in the arson fires.
+Detectives from the major crimes and robbery-homicide divisions were brought in to help identify who was involved in the arson fires.

-The punishment for arson is dependent on the details of the incident.
+The punishment for arson depends on the details of the incident.
 For example, the law imposes the following penalties:

 - Arson that involves an inhabited structure or property may lead to jail time of three, five, or eight years.

 - Arson that involves a structure or forest land is punished by imprisonment for two, four or six years.

 There are additional punishments for arson, which again are based on the details of the alleged criminal offense.
 To learn more, speak with a knowledgeable Los Angeles arson lawyer.